-ODC THEATER ANNOUNCES 2015 RAININ OPPORTUNITY FUND FOR SELF-PRODUCING ARTISTS
+ODC THEATER ANNOUNCES 2016 RAININ OPPORTUNITY FUND FOR SELF-PRODUCING ARTISTS

-Applications are due by 5pm on Friday, October 16, 2015.
+Applications are due by 5pm on Monday, April 25, 2016.

 ODC Theater has partnered with the Kenneth Rainin Foundation to create an eponymous opportunity fund at ODC to support self-producing artists through its open access rental program.
 The Rainin Foundation has made a commitment of $20,000 per year for three years to support the administration of scholarship subsidies to self-producing artists in ODC Theater’s main stage.

-Up to ten artists will be awarded a scholarship to self-produce/rent ODC’s B. Way Theater from November 1, 2015 – March 31, 2017.
+Up to ten artists will be awarded a scholarship to self-produce/rent ODC’s B. Way Theater from May 2, 2016 – December 31, 2017.
 Applications will be considered and scored by a panel, and the awarded artists will receive a subsidized rental week in the theater.
 Subsidy scholarships will cover a minimum of 50% of the production space and labor costs for the artists.